-Benin, et al., (2010) also note the perception of CAADP as a tool for raising resources to the agricultural sector or a pot of funds to be exploited.
-They, for instance, argued that the renewed momentum observed in the CAADP process in the second half of 2010 could be attributed to inaugural GAFSP call for proposals.
-From the interviews, it was very clear that Malawi signed up to CAADP not out of conviction about the value addition of the CAADP process to the agricultural sector but rather to strategically position itself for potential streams of funding opportunities.
-The anticipation of extra-funding to the agricultural sector was palpable even at the highest possible level.
-The Cabinet insisted that "it would only endorse CAADP on condition that the Green Belt Initiative (GBI), a presidential initiative, was part of it so that it could benefit from the resources"3.
-Most stakeholders close to the CAADP process further observed that politicians were "obsessed with looking at how much would be mobilized at the expense of alignment and harmonization of investment in the agricultural sector as a major goal"4.
+Benin et al. (2010) also note the perception of CAADP as a tool for raising resources for the agricultural sector or a pot of funds to be exploited.
+They, for instance, argue that the renewed momentum observed in the CAADP process in the second half of 2010 could be attributed to thein augural call for proposals from the World Bank's Global Agriculture and Food Security Programme (GAFSP).
+From interviews it was very clear that Malawi signed up to CAADP not out of conviction about the value addition of the CAADP process to the agricultural sector, but rather to strategically position itself for potential streams of funding opportunities.
+The anticipation of extrafunding to the agricultural sector was palpable even at the highest possible level.
+The Cabinet insisted that 'it would only endorse CAADP on condition that the Green Belt Initiative, a presidential initiative, was part of it so that it could benefit from the resources.'3 Most stakeholders close to the CAADP process further observed that politicians were 'obsessed with looking at how much would be mobilised at the expense of alignment and harmonisation of investment in the agricultural sector as a major goal.'4

 The perception of CAADP as a pot of funding to be exploited was further exemplified by the funding gap in the investment plan, the largest recorded yet.
-The investment plan was simply framed up as a shopping list.
-It proposed an initial investment portfolio of US\$ 1.7 billion for the period between July 2010 and June 2014 with a financing gap of 35.1 percent (NEPAD/COMESA, 2010).
-The financing gap was high as US\$ 600 million but has been reduced to about US\$1.2 million.
-This illustrates that "CAADP was not bought as a tool for reorganizing the agricultural sector but as a tool for mobilizing resources"5.
-The misconception of CAADP as a funding pot undermines its potential to contribute to the transformation of African agriculture for it to become the vehicle for enhancing agriculture led growth, eliminating hunger, reducing poverty, food and nutrition insecurity, and enabling expansion of exports.
-This could happen only when "CAADP is viewed as a strategic way of organizing the agricultural sector intended at building functioning systems and changing the way they do business and not as a programme or project"6.
+The investment plan was simply framed as a shopping list.
+It proposed an initial investment portfolio of US\$1.7bn for the period between July 2010 and June 2014 with a financing gap of 35.1 percent (NEPAD/COMESA 2010).
+The financing gap was as high as US\$600m but has been reduced to about US\$1.2m.
+This illustrates that 'CAADP was not bought as a tool for reorganising the agricultural sector but as a tool for mobilising resources'.5 The misconception of CAADP as a funding pot undermines its potential to contribute to the transformation of African agriculture into avehicle for leading growth, eliminating hunger, reducing poverty, securing food and nutrition and enabling expansion of exports.
+This could happen only when 'CAADP is viewed as a strategic way of organising the agricultural sector intended at building functioning systems and changing the way they do business and not as a programme or project.'6

 The fact that Malawi is meeting the CAADP targets is not surprising at all.
 It is because of the centrality of the question of food security in the country's political economy.
 As the country's main staple, maize plays a critical role in shaping up the social contract between the state and the citizens.
-As a result, the legitimacy of the Malawi state is closely linked to its ability to make maize available either through subsidized production or affordable prices in the market (Harrigan, 2005 and Sahely, et al., 2005).
+As a result, the legitimacy of the Malawi state is closely linked to its ability to make maize available, either through subsidised production or affordable prices in the market (Harrigan 2005; Sahely et al. 2005).
 The centrality of maize in the country's political economy is further heightened by the fact that maize is the national crop due to the relative homogeneity of the country's agro-ecological conditions.
-Support to the agricultural sector, particularly to the production of maize, whose availability is synonymous with food security in the Malawi context, is the primary electoral battleground (Harrigan, 2005 and Chinsinga, 2007).
+Support to the agricultural sector, particularly to the production of maize, whose availability is synonymous with food security in the Malawi context, is the primary electoral battleground (Chinsinga 2007; Harrigan 2005).

-5.1.2 CAADP and Domestic Policy Processes
+5.1.2 CAADP and domestic policy processes